learn-co-curriculum/react-hooks-import-export/README.md

 ## Import and Export

 On a simplified level, `import` and `export` enable us to use code from one file in other locations across our projects, which becomes increasingly important as we build out larger applications.
 Let's look at how we can do this:

 #### Export

 Exporting a component, or module of code, allows us to call upon that `export` in other files, and use the embedded code within other modules.
-There are two ways to `export` code in JavaScript: we can use the `export default` syntax <!-- is command the right word here?  --> or we can explicitly name our exports.
+There are two ways to `export` code in JavaScript: we can use the `export default` syntax or we can explicitly name our exports.

 ###### Export Default

 We can only use `export default` once per module.
 The syntax allows us to disregard naming conventions when we want to import the given module.

 For example:

 ```js
 // src/houses/HagridsHouse.js
 import React from 'react'